ocpeasy/ocpeasy-template-requests/README.md

 # Template requests

-For requesting new template to be added, raise a pull request in this repository.
+For requesting new template(s) to be added, raise a pull request in this repository.